When to Outsource Law Firm Bookkeeping: A Decision Framework

 The question isn't whether bookkeeping is important.
 The question is who should be doing it, and when.

-DIY bookkeeping can work - temporarily - for certain firms in specific circumstances.
-If you're checking all these boxes, you may not need outside help yet:
+DIY bookkeeping can work temporarily for firms in specific circumstances.
+If you're checking all five of these conditions, you may not need outside help yet:

 You're a solo practitioner with simple billing Flat fees or straightforward hourly arrangements.
 No contingency cases.
 Limited trust account activity.
 Your practice is small enough that you can personally verify every transaction.